alexanderthurn/simple-youtube-to-wp-post/README.md

 # Youtube To Post Wordpress Plugin
 > A plugin to create wordpress posts from youtube videos

-If you own a youtube channel and a wordpress sites, you may want to automize your process creating video and blog at the same time.
-With this plugin you create posts based on youtube videos and can modify them afterwards like usual
+You own a youtube channel <b>And</b> a wordpress site?
+You want to automize your process creating videos and blog-posts at the same time?
+With this plugin you can create posts based on youtube videos and can modify them afterwards like usual

 ## Features

-* Simple one click creation of post based on your youtube videos
+* Simple one click creation of posts based on your youtube videos

 ## Getting started